 Two serial ports and a fast synchronous serial peripheral interface (SPI) provide plenty of communications capability.
-A hardware UART with single character buffer drives RS232 or RS485 protocols at up to 19.2 Kbaud (the default serial baud rate), and a software UART provides RS232 at up to 4800 baud.
+A hardware UART drives RS232 or RS485 protocols at up to 19.2 Kbaud, and a software UART provides RS232 at up to 4800 baud.
 Onboard serial interface chips generate the logic levels necessary to implement either the RS232 or RS485 protocol.
 Two serial ports allow you to program through one while your instrument can still communicate with a third party through the other.
+If you need greater speed or more ports, UART Wildcards plug directly into the QScreen's Wildcard module bus, each providing two more full-duplex RS232/485 buffered serial communication ports at up to 56 Kbaud.